Somali Armed Forces: Creation of Federal Government

-In early March 2014, Somali security forces and AMISOM troops launched another operation against Al-Shabaab in southern Somalia.
+In early March 2014, Somali security forces and AMISOM troops launched another operation against Al-Shabaab.
 According to Prime Minister Abdiweli Sheikh Ahmed, the government subsequently launched stabilization efforts in the newly liberated areas, which included Rab Dhuure, Hudur, Wajid and Burdhubo.
 However, there were continuing concerns that not enough was being done to revitalise and secure the newly liberated areas.
-By 26 March, the allied forces had liberated ten towns within the month, including Qoryoley and El Buur.
+By 26 March, ten towns within the month had been liberated, including Qoryoley and El Buur.
 UN Special Representative for Somalia Nicholas Kay described the military advance as the most significant and geographically extensive offensive since AU troops began operations in 2007.